Charliesolo/nc-news/README.md

 https://ncnewscharlie.netlify.app/

+**Please note, due to the free service used to host the API the website can sometimes be unresponsive on first load as the API spins down with inactivity.
+If you get a timeout error please wait a minute and then refresh.**

 This website is a news site that allows browsing all articles, browsing by topic, sorting articles, posting  comments and voting on comments and articles.

  The site was built to provide a front end to make use of the API I built which can be found here: